jgvabo/edcradix/docs/radixintro.md

   * Example file: https://github.com/larskaare/edcradix/blob/part7/radixconfig.yaml
   * Documentation: https://github.com/Statoil/radix-operator/blob/master/docs/radixconfig.md
   * `yml` files and their parsers are known to be very picky and unforgiving
+  * Appname in radix config needs to be the same name used when creating the app in the console.
 * Do git add, commit and push to github.com (origin)
 * Generate Radix deployment key
   * `Keep out of code repository!`